ifti-khan/ifti-khan-portfolio/writeup_files/testing/user_story_testing.md

 5. Once the send button is clicked, it will inform the user the message has been sent successfully.

 ## Important notice:
 This site feature does not work at the moment and is not connected to a server.
-But for now when the user clicks the send button, it will take the user to another page informing them this site feature is under construction and to email me directly.
+But for now when the user clicks the send button instead of refreshing the page, it will take the user to another page informing them this site feature is under construction and to email me directly and from there they can return to the homepage.

 # Social Media Links
 1. When on any webpage.